 10. Playa Dorada Beach

 - Playa Dorada Beach Location – Izabal’s northeastern corner

 - Playa Dorada Beach Attractions – Canoeing, kayaking, and snorkeling

 With an extensive stretch of beach up into the horizon on Izabal’s northeastern corner, Playa Dorada can be easily mistaken for El Dorado.

 This beach has a scenic appearance with some of Guatemala’s most welcoming local populations.

-There’s a massive collection of resorts, lodges, and bungalows along the coast, making this spot truly easy to visit.
+A massive collection of resorts, lodges, and bungalows along the coast makes this spot truly easy to visit.

 Check into any resort or lodge you fancy; indeed, you’d be in tune with the beach and nature’s splendor in one of Guatemala’s finest beaches.

 11. Playa Tilapa Beach

 - Playa Tilapa Beach Location – Southwest corner of Guatemala City